Weekly Aging Services Letter

 To our Residents, Patients and Family Members:

-We are hopeful that the COVID-19 vaccine will help us win this fight against the virus and we can all get back to enjoying time with family and friends.
-We have seen a decrease in the county positivity rate for the last couple of weeks.
-This is good news but we must remain vigilant.
+As distribution for COVID-19 vaccinations increase, we are also seeing a slight increase in the county positivity rate for the last couple of weeks.
+We must remain vigilant.
 Continue to wear a mask, stay at least 6 feet apart, avoid crowds, and wash your hands often.

 If you have any questions about vaccine distribution, please contact the Department of Health for more information.
-For a list of vaccination sites in Florida please visit the website below: https://floridahealthcovid19.gov/covid-19-vaccines-in-florida/
+For a list of vaccination sites in Florida please visit the website: https://floridahealthcovid19.gov/covid-19-vaccines-in-florida/

 - We strongly encourage all visitors to call the facility before arriving to ask about visitation status.
 We will also be able to give you a general idea about building capacity.

-We are testing all staff and all residents at University Crossing and Bartram Crossing on a weekly basis.
-This is determined by the county’s COVID-19 positivity rate and positive cases as calculated by CMS on a rolling average basis.
-Our latest weekly COVID-19 positivity rate for Duval County from Feb.
-14 through Feb.
-20, 2021 is 5.49%.
+Testing Frequency for Bartram Crossing and University Crossing is determined by the county’s COVID-19 positivity rate and positive cases as calculated by CMS on a rolling average basis.
+Our latest weekly COVID-19 positivity rate for Duval County from March 28 through April 3, 2021 is 4.33%.
+Bartram Crossing will be testing monthly based on our current positivity rate in our county and being COVID-free for the past 14 days.
+Last week we had two employees who tested positive at University Crossing and one resident this week so we will be testing weekly until further notice.
 The governor’s order does not require weekly testing at assisted living facilities.
 We are, however, offering testing to individuals if they had direct contact with someone with COVID-19.

 We also want to remind you that our weekly communications along with a schedule of our monthly activities and our menus are available on the Bartram Crossing, Bartram Lakes and University Crossing websites.
 We also encourage you to follow our social media channels for photos and information.
 Brooks Rehabilitation is on Facebook, Instagram, Twitter and YouTube.
 Bartram Lakes is also on Facebook.